sqoshi/arcanoid/readme.md

   <img src="Arcanoid/media/arca-icon.png" width="80"/>
 </p>

+`[NOTE] If video is not loading properly, it may be found in Arcanoid/media/`

 ## Introduction
 Simple implementation of very popular game [Arcanoid](https://en.wikipedia.org/wiki/Arkanoid).
 Two game modes `multiplayer` and `singleplayer` allow to play with friends and break your records.
 Video of both modes are avaible in [multiplayer](#video) [singleplayer](#video-1)